About the fund

 The fund aims to prioritise those areas and communities experiencing the greatest impact from the pandemic, encouraging collaborative and partnership approaches to help maximise the funding available.
 Following the open call for applications which ran from 21 September 2020 to 12 February 2021 we have reviewed the funding delivered to date enabling us to ensure that where we understand those communities affected the most by COVID-19 can be prioritised for the remaining funding allocated for 2021-2022.

 An initial group of 10 Local Authority areas have been identified as priority areas and we will be working with community organisations, Third Sector Interfaces and Local Authorities to identify needs and develop expression(s) of interest.
 We will be encouraging partnership working in supporting the needs of communities in their recovery from the pandemic.
-The first 10 Local Authority areas we will be working with are:
+The first 10 local authority areas we worked with were:

 - Dumfries & Galloway